-Handel’s timeless masterpiece presented for the 21st consecutive year in the awe-inspiring majesty of Grace Cathedral.
-Perennially a sold-out event, audience members from far and wide attend this event which features the superb American Bach Choir and the period-instrument specialists of ABS in one of their largest configurations, under the baton of Jeffrey Thomas.
+Handel’s timeless masterpiece presented in the awe-inspiring majesty of Grace Cathedral.
+Features the superb American Bach Choir and the period-instrument specialists of ABS in one of their largest configurations, under the baton of Jeffrey Thomas.

 January, 2019, San Francisco, CA

 The Eve of the March: A Celebration of the Divine Feminine

 The evening before the 2019 Women's March, Vajra Voices joins with women's vocal ensemble Kitka, multi-instrumentalist Shira Kammen & cellist-composer-vocalist Theresa Wong present a one-of-a-kind concert gathering featuring music ranging from Hildegard to the present day in Grace Cathedral.